Xylambda/torchfitter/README.md

     PROG_BAR : str
         Progress bar from tqdm library.
 ```

+`NOTE:` the callbacks design can be considered as a port from Keras design.
+`I AM NOT` the author of this callbacks design despite the fact that I made
+some minor design changes.
+Find more in the `Credits` section.

 ## Custom fitting process
 The current Trainer design has been created to process a dataloader that